Frequently Asked Questions

 We go on three diverse research missions every school year.
 Each one has a unique research focus and location.

 No. We work with a range of scientists and topics.

 When will you be rolling out new content?

 Each of our three missions brings new content.
 Those missions go “live” in the fall, winter, and spring.
 Each new school year brings three new missions!

 How do you decide where to go?

-In our first year, we decided where to go based on what we felt would be engaging to kids while showing them diverse geography and cultures.
-Moving ahead, you will help us choose mission locations by voting.
+We decided on where to go based on what we feel is engaging to kids while showing them diverse

 Is there a schedule for when each mission will take place?